mitblr-club/template/README.md

     c.
 These same variables contribute to the metadata of the site.

-4. The homepage view is organized into two sets of files within the [`/config/`](/config/) directory:
+2. The homepage view is organized into two sets of files within the [`config/`](/config/) directory:

    a.
-The title, description, and FAQs are stored in the `home.ts`/`home.tsx` files.
+The title, description, and FAQs are stored in the `home.ts` files.
 For convenience, we recommend using the Config Generator available at [https://mitblr.club/generators/home](https://mitblr.club/generators/home), although you can also edit these files directly.

    b.
-The cards displayed on the page are stored in the `cards.ts`/`cards.tsx` files.
+The cards displayed on the page are stored in the `cards.tsx` files.
 Similarly, you can use the Config Generator at [https://mitblr.club/generators/cards](https://mitblr.club/generators/cards) for easier configuration, or make direct edits to the files if preferred.

 ## Development